 Non-Specialized Selective Schools

-First, I will list schools that are selective because they are extremely popular and can only choose the strongest overall applicants.
-I’ve only included schools that have acceptance rates under 10 percent.
-I’ll list them in descending order, starting with the most selective school (Stanford).
-I will also list their statistics for average GPA, SAT, and ACT scores of admitted students.
+First, I'll list some schools that have low admission rates because they're extremely popular and can only choose the strongest overall applicants.
+They're listed in descending order, starting with the most selective school (Stanford).
+I'll also give you the statistics for average GPA, SAT, and ACT scores of admitted students.

-Keep in mind that even if your scores and GPA are technically at the same level as the average at these schools, you can’t count on being accepted.
-Any school that has an acceptance rate of less than 15 percent is a reach school even for the best students, and any school with an acceptance rate of less than 30 percent is still extremely selective.
+Keep in mind that even if your scores and GPA are technically at the same level as the averages at these schools, you can’t count on being accepted.
+Any school that has an acceptance rate of less than 15 percent is a reach school even for the best students, and any school with an acceptance rate of less than 30 percent is still very selective.

 |College Name||Acceptance Rate||Average GPA||Average SAT||Average ACT|